Anthony Hudson (soccer)

-Anthony Patrick Hudson (born March 11, 1981) is an English professional association football manager who is the current head coach of Thailand.
+Anthony Patrick Hudson (born March 11, 1981) is an English professional football manager and former player who is head coach of the Thailand national team.

 Hudson became one of the youngest coaches to earn the UEFA Pro Licence, the highest coaching award in football, in 2012.

-Hudson has managed Bahrain and New Zealand, leading the teams to the 2015 AFC Asian Cup and 2017 FIFA Confederations Cup respectively.
+Hudson has managed the Bahrain and New Zealand national teams, leading them to the 2015 AFC Asian Cup and 2017 FIFA Confederations Cup respectively.
 Hudson also became the youngest ever manager to lead a team in FIFA Confederations Cup history while managing New Zealand.

 In 2023, Hudson had briefly been the interim coach of the United States national team, before stepping down before the start of the 2023 CONCACAF Nations League finals.

 Early life and playing career

 Hudson was born in Seattle on March 11, 1981, to former Chelsea, Stoke City, Arsenal professional player and England international Alan Hudson.
 Raised in England, he attended Millfield School.

 Hudson started playing in the youth system at Premier League club West Ham United, before being loaned to Luton Town.
 After being released by West Ham, Hudson signed a two-year deal with Dutch First Division team NEC Nijmegen.
 After six months, however, he asked to be released and returned home to England.
 He then moved to American lower division club Wilmington Hammerheads in 2006, ultimately appearing in 10 league games.